gorillalabs/sparkling/README.md

 Flambo is a Clojure Library for Spark.
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.

-chrisbetz/flambo is fork from yieldbot/flambo, but has some additions:
+chrisbetz/flambo is fork from [yieldbot/flambo](https://github.com/yieldbot/flambo) (which itself is an offspring of clj-spark from The Climate Corporation or one of its [forks](https://github.com/TheClimateCorporation/clj-spark/network)).

+I added some features:

 * It's about twice as fast by getting rid of a reflection call (thanks to [David Jacot](https://github.com/dajac) for his take on this).
 * Get rid of mapping/remapping inside the api functions, which